 States, municipalities and Counties have also enacted laws regarding dogs.
 Unfortunately, they also incorporate the knowledge standard—the owner must know the dog is dangerous and, once he does, he is strictly liable.
 Thus, just like the civil law failure, State laws make dog owners strictly liable for the second attack by a dog, but they get a free pass for the first.
 In some counties and cities, there are leash laws that make strict liability kick in if the dog is “at large” in public and off a leash.
 But these leash laws are not uniform.
 Some don’t apply if the dog is not intentionally allowed to “run at large.”
 If you are fortunate enough to be in a City where the leash laws are strong, you may be protected if the dog attacks you outside, or off the property–depending on how it’s written.
 If it is a weak leash law, you are out of luck.
 If you are in an unincorporated city, you can look to the county laws, but they typically mimic the state law–the first bite gets a free pass.
 Also, if the second bite is from a different dog owned by the same owner–the owner gets a pass for that dog too.
 Thus, these codes are inconsistent at best and often not useful to a dog bite attorney trying to protect his client.

 Suffice it to say, the penal laws are not deterring the conduct because they are based upon knowledge that a specific dog is dangerous due to prior conduct and someone else has to prove the owner’s level of knowledge.
-I don’t believe that “I didn’t know my pit bull, rottweiler or presa canario was dangerous because he hasn’t bit anyone before” should ever be a defense.
+The excuse: “I didn’t know my pit bull, rottweiler or presa canario was dangerous because he hasn’t bit anyone before” should never be a defense.
 It is dangerous because it has the ability to inflict serious damage if it so chooses.
 Responsible ownership means keeping it in such a way it does not have an opportunity to inflict damage on members of the general public, whether it has done so before or not.

 The Laws need to change to prevent the “ignorance” defense as to dogs that have the ability to inflict death and/or serious injury.
-You can achieve this by 1) breed-specific legislation that defines certain dogs or as dangerous by statute or ordinance and raises the responsibility standard for those dogs, 2) enacting breed-specific legislation banning the dogs that are dangerous breeds, 3) making all dog bites strict liability, or 4) throwing the owner in prison and making them civilly responsible when their dog attacks someone regardless of the circumstances.
+You can achieve this by 1) adopting breed specific legislation in Texas that defines certain dogs or as dangerous by statute or ordinance and raises the responsibility standard for those dogs, 2) enacting breed specific legislation in Texas banning the dogs that are dangerous breeds, 3) making all dog bites strict liability, or 4) throwing the owner in prison and making them civilly responsible when their dog attacks someone regardless of the circumstances.

-#1 and #2 cannot happen under current law due to the following State statute:
+Breed specific legislation cannot happen under current Texas law due to the following statute:

 § 822.047.
 LOCAL REGULATION OF DANGEROUS DOGS.
 A county or municipality may place additional requirements or restrictions on dangerous dogs if the requirements or restrictions: …are not specific to one breed or several breeds of dogs…

 Furthermore breed specific legislation banning all dangerous breeds has the potential for a “slippery slope” effect and punishes those who have dogs that fall in the dangerous class despite them having had no issues.

-Similarly, many will argue imposing a high standard of knowledge on all dog owners as in option#3 is unfair since deadly attacks by certain small breeds like weenie dogs and shih tzu’s are extremely rare, however this would be equally effective in solving the ignorance-defense problem.
+Similarly, many will argue imposing a high standard of knowledge on all dog owners as in option #3 is unfair since deadly attacks by certain small breeds like weenie dogs and shih tzu’s are extremely rare, however this would be equally effective in solving the ignorance-defense problem.
 Option #4 will run into constitutional issues depriving someone of liberty without proof of a culpable mental state.